-Julie is president and founder of The Global Institute on Innovation Districts, where she is currently leading a Global Network of 23 innovation districts worldwide with the ambition to advance them—both individually and collectively—as leaders in this fast-evolving practice.
+Julie is president and founder of The Global Institute on Innovation Districts, where she is currently leading a Global Network of 45 innovation districts worldwide with the ambition to advance them—both individually and collectively—as leaders in this fast evolving practice.
 To support the Global Network and other districts elsewhere, she is leading a team of researchers in the development of cutting-edge analysis on districts including their R&D strengths and specializations and their combined assets that create innovative and inclusive places.
 Julie is also playing a leading role in GIID Europe, a new not for profit organization designed to support district and other innovation geographies advancing in and across Europe.
 She is a prolific urban researcher and is co-author of the papers “The rise of innovation districts: A new geography of innovation in America” and “The evolution of innovation districts: The new geography of global innovation.”
 Her most recent research, “Why Governance Matters: An analysis on how innovation districts ‘Organize for Success’,” focuses on the imperative for innovation districts to organize for success, including effective governance.
 Julie is regularly requested to deliver keynote addresses in large, highly visible, events to elevate emerging global trends and demonstrate how the hyper-local geographies of districts are actively responding.

 Julie has over 25 years of experience advancing cities and urban areas.
 For over the past decade, she served as a non resident senior fellow at The Brooking Institution.
 She is also a visiting scholar for the Esade Business School’s Center for Global Economy and Geopolitics.
 Julie has co-authored several papers on the changing role of innovation and place, including “Innovation spaces: The new design of work” and “Advancing a new wave of economic competitiveness: The role of mayors in the rise of innovation districts.”

 A trained city planner, Julie served as a deputy planning director for the District of Columbia, where she developed the city’s long-range plan.
 She earned a master’s degree in city planning from MIT and holds a bachelor’s degree in organizational communication from Northeastern University.
 Julie has received several planning awards from MIT and the American Planning Association for her work.